From biting to engulfment: Target mechanics determines modes of phagocytosis through curvature--actin coupling: Theoretical Model

 Finally, we introduce an adhesion energy between proximal vertices on the two neighboring vesicles.
 Each vertex $j$ that is within the adhesion range to the other vesicle (Fig.\ref{fig:interaction_schematic}D) has an adhesion energy that is given by,

 Initially, we evolve it for a few Monte-Carlo steps from a pentagonal-dipyramid, until it becomes nearly spherical.
-The active force (when implemented) is set to $F=2 k_BT/l_{\rm min}$ and the protein-protein interaction energy is set to $w=1k_BT$ throughout the paper.
+The active force (when implemented) is set to $F=2~k_BT/l_{\rm min}$ and the protein-protein interaction energy is set to $w=1~k_BT$ throughout the paper.

-The area of the vesicles in our model is roughly conserved, with the bond lengths limited in their allowed range of fluctuation ($l_{\rm min}<l<1.7 l_{\rm min})$ \cite{Fonari2019}.
-The typical changes in area in our simulations (without applied osmotic pressure) are of order $5\%$ (see Fig.S7).
+The area of the vesicles in our model is roughly conserved, with the bond lengths limited in their allowed range of fluctuation ($l_{\rm min}<l<1.7 ~l_{\rm min})$ \cite{Fonari2019}.
+The typical changes in area in our simulations (without applied osmotic pressure) are of order $5~\%$ (see Fig.S7).
 When the osmotic pressure is applied inside the vesicle, the bond lengths are pushed towards their maximal allowed value (and therefore the average area increases), and the fluctuations in area are greatly suppressed.
+Finally, we note that the MC method does not include dissipative processes such as membrane-membrane and viscous friction, and therefore do not give information about the physical time-scale of the simulated process.